SansGuidon/bookmarks/README.md

 > A lot of people (especially entrepreneurs) are so obsessed with how fast they will become successful that they will sacrifice their mental health in order to constantly push themselves.
 * [Wikipedia](https://en.wikipedia.org/wiki/Nonviolent_Communication) - Nonviolent Communication - an approach to nonviolent living based on the idea that all human beings have the capacity for compassion and only resort to violence or behavior that harms themselves and others when they do not recognize more effective strategies for meeting needs
 * [Jacquelyn Smith](https://www.forbes.com/sites/jacquelynsmith/2012/06/22/how-to-ignore-distractions-at-work/#7e4b56663641) - (2012) How To Ignore Distractions In The Workplace
+* [Tuck Sleep](https://www.tuck.com/memory-and-sleep/) - (2017) Memory and Sleep | How Does Sleep Affect Your Short and Long Term Memory

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job